WRITE A REVIEW

 More reviews by vwbenzo

 This thing is SO LOUD!
 It also pulls out random hair strands from the root as it spins.
 I bought 2 for 1 and ended up swapping each of them away.
 I'm glad I and some other MUAers got to try it out, but I only think this would be acceptable to use for short bangs.
 I always found a thick birds nest of hair on the floor after using this.
 If I were to use it frequently on my long hair, I would lose a lot of volume.
 Thumbs down.

+This styler is utter crap.
+At least on my hair.
+I have hip length hair that is wavy and very prone to frizzing.
+This made my hair a birds nest.
+It was so frizzy and hideous.
+My hair is healthy by the way.
+No colouring, no split ends, not heat damage (before i used this terrible thing).
 Don't waste money on this crap.
 There a reason why its only 3.7/5.
 Because half of the good reviews ARE NOT HONEST reviews.
 I got sent an email, that they would send me this product if i did a GOOD review on it and tell everyone how magical this piece of shit is.
 I'm returning this back to the company tomorrow.
 DON'T BUY IT.
 SAVE UP AND BUY A GHD.
 THE GHD ECLIPSE IS COMING OUT SOON IN THE US.
 IT IS AMAZING. (i live in australia, i have one it is awesome).

 2 out of 3 people found this review helpful.